adamfitz/randompic/readme.md

 A basic go app that loads images from a directory and displays the image on a web page.

-The app takes a local directory path as input, cleans up the file path (strips the path and starts a file server to serve images) and selected an image at random to display.
+The app takes a local directory path as input, cleans up the file path (strips the path and starts a file server to serve images) and selects an image at random to display.

 Every 10 seconds a new random image is selected to be displayed and the page automatically updated.